ashleydavis/fusion/README.md

     - Mark singletons for lazy creation and injection.
 - Can detect and break circular references (with an error) at any level of nesting.
 - Unit tested.
+- Automatically detects circular dependencies when NODE_ENV is not set to "production".

 # Examples